nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 So So I don't need to try to kill them right away.
 I should try to kill the ones to the right of me?
 Yeah.
 Probably.
 Yeah.

 Especially, the one to your bottom right here, because this one goes right after you do.
-That other one goes after Samir.
+That other one goes after Simear.
 So there's a little bit more time.
 But, yeah, if you fill those two, that would be great.
 How do you know when they go?

 Just click on them?
 If you hover over, like, at the top where the initiative tracker is, if you hover over above the initiative tracker, it'll light them up on the map.
 Oh, that's smart.
 Yep.
 Because when, you know, they're helping to choose targets is that can be helpful.